tmralmeida/lhmp-thor-magni-challenge-extras/README.md

 Note that the ground truth test annotations are provided along with the remaining data.
 This is because they match the ground truth of the original THÖR-MAGNI data, which is readily available.
 We trust participants to not utilize these unethically.
 Namely, we expect these train/test paradigms to be followed.

+## 5. How to Submit

+After training your model, you can submit the predictions through the [submission repository](https://github.com/schrtim/lhmp-thor-magni-challenge).

 ## Contacts